-Being internationally recognized as one of the world’s most significant fashion capitals, Milan is also known for its artistic attractions, the largest gothic cathedral – il Duomo di Milano, and museums.
-But there are some many other fun things to do in Milan!
+Being internationally recognized as one of the world’s most significant fashion capitals, Milan is also known for its artistic attractions, the largest Gothic cathedral – il Duomo di Milano, and museums.
+But there are many other fun things to do in Milan!

 Although Milan may not be well-known for its cuisine, the city has some traditional dishes.
 Risotto Alla Milanese is one of the most classic Milanese dishes, for example.

-As Milan is a fashion lover’s paradise, you will find all variety of clothing, footwear, accessories, etc to bring back and cherish forever.
+As Milan is a fashion lover’s paradise, you will find various clothing, footwear, accessories, etc., to bring back and cherish forever.

 Located 709 km away from Naples, Sicily is the largest island in the Mediterranean Sea and Southern Italy.
 With its gleaming diversity of landscapes and natural beauty, it doesn’t fail to fascinate us.

-Even though not on a par with Florence and Rome on the shopping experience, Sicily is known for its own style, and is a great place to buy gifts and souvenirs.
+Even though not on par with Florence and Rome in the shopping experience, Sicily is known for its own style and is a great place to buy gifts and souvenirs.

-With a good mixture of shopping malls, street markets, boutiques, and craft stalls, you will surely find a cultural experience in Sicily.
+With a good mixture of shopping malls, street markets, boutiques, and craft stalls, you will surely find Sicily’s cultural experience.